 The cause of most fractures is severe trauma to a bone.
 Road traffic accidents and falls from height are the primary mechanism of injury resulting in orthopaedic hospital treatment.
 Trauma is also the primary cause of most muscle, ligament and tendon injuries.

 Orthopaedic injuries may also be sustained:

-- Through overloading, where the body is caused to carry out hard physical tasks without using the proper lifting and carrying aids.
+- Through overloading, where the is caused to carry out hard physical tasks without using the proper lifting and carrying aids.

 For the purposes of making a successful claim, the cause of the injury is significant.
 It must be shown that the accident was caused by another party's act or negligence, and that the accident in question was the cause of the orthopaedic injury.

 Quittance's solicitors have a wealth of experience assisting people who have suffered orthopaedic injuries: